European shares rally after cautious Fed tone, FTSE hits record

 Euro zone stocks, especially Germany's DAX, have

-rallied in the past few months as investors bet that a weaker
+rallied strongly in the past few months as investors bet that a

 The DAX, home of some of the euro zone's biggest exporters,